perturbo-code/perturbopy/docs/source/postproc/tutorials/imsigma-spin.rst

 .. code-block :: python

-    # There are two bands used in this calculation
+    # There are two bands used in this calculation.
     diam_imsigma_spin.bands.keys()
     >> dict_keys([1, 2])

-    # Band energies of the first band corresponding to the first 10 k-points
+    # Band energies of the first band corresponding to the first 10 k-points.
     diam_imsigma_spin.bands[1][:10]
     >> array([17.84019125, 17.75059409, 17.78470674, 17.69665692, 17.81793713,
               17.76517492, 17.67960317, 17.83014117, 17.7809763 , 17.69861557])